News

 Colleges and universities can promote sustainable transportation while supporting the health and well-being of their students and staff.
 Making your campus bike-friendly requires a thoughtful plan, including safety, maintenance, and culture.
 Here are some tips to help colleges build a campus that encourages more cycling.

-Set Clear Goals: Are you aiming to reduce car congestion, increase health and wellness, or hit sustainability targets?
-Having measurable goals (% of students biking vs number of bike racks, etc.) helps guide the decision making process.
+Set clear goals: Are you aiming to reduce car congestion, increase health and wellness, or hit sustainability targets?
+Having measurable goals (% of students biking vs number of bike racks, etc.) helps guide decisions.

 Prioritize Safe, Secure, & Accessible Bike Parking